-The Green Jobs Science and Technology Internship Program covers the cost of a new hire’s salary by 50% to a maximum of $22,500/yr and $30,000/yr for youth furthest from employment.
+The Science and Technology Internship Program – Green Jobs covers the cost of a new hire’s salary by 50% to a maximum of $22,500/yr and $30,000/yr for youth furthest from employment.
 These funds help employers hire the talent they need and help youth initiate a career.
 Employers can bring on an eager, young worker for a special project – and at the end of the placement end up with a skilled candidate already oriented to their company.
 Youth from northern and remote communities have an opportunity for an increased subsidy.

 - Jobs that require environmental skills, knowledge, experience or competencies in order to produce products or services that have an environmental benefit.
 Examples include: